kkhaledhamed/FIFO-Verification-using-UVM/README.md

 - Functional Coverage: Using a covergroup to measure the effectiveness of the testbench in exercising different FIFO states (e.g., full, almost full, empty).

 #### Overall Coverage
--Toggle Coverage: Measures how often each bit in the design toggles.
+- Toggle Coverage: Measures how often each bit in the design toggles.
 - Branch Coverage: Ensures all branches in conditional statements are exercised.
 - Statement Coverage: Verifies all code statements are executed.
 - Condition Coverage: Ensures that all conditions in the design have been evaluated.